How To Choose The Best Paint Colours For Furniture

 Some paint brands and interior designers decide on a colour of the year.

 Pantone is one such company who do this.
-They state that “The Pantone Color of the Year is one moment in time that provides strategic direction for the world of trend and design”.
+They state that “The Pantone Colour of the Year is one moment in time that provides strategic direction for the world of trend and design”.

 in 2022, Pantone chose the colour, Very Peri.
 Described as dynamic periwinkle blue hue with a vivifying violet red undertone blends the faithfulness and constancy of blue with the energy and excitement of red.